What the SEND Tribunal is — and what it is not

 - Brief opening from each party (often skipped if the issues are clear from the bundle)

-- Parent's witnesses give evidence and are questioned by the LA representative and the Tribunal
+- Parent's witnesses give evidence and are questioned by the local authority representative and the Tribunal

-- LA's witnesses give evidence and are questioned by the parent and the Tribunal
+- local authority's witnesses give evidence and are questioned by the parent and the Tribunal

 - Closing submissions from each party